Severe Weather Closing Policy

 North Central Area Transit, will make reasonable modifications to policies, practices, and procedures when necessary to provide equal opportunity to qualified individuals with disabilities, unless making the modification would fundamentally alter the nature of the program, service, or activity.
 A reasonable modification is a change or exception to a policy, practice, or procedure that allows disabled individuals to have equal access to programs, services, and activities.

 If a rider decides that they no longer need their scheduled ride, the rider MUST understand and comply with the following cancellation procedures.

 • The rider MUST cancel their scheduled ride BEFORE 5:00 pm the day BEFORE their scheduled ride with the Reservation Center by calling (833) 433-6228.

 • Failure to call or leave a message with the Reservation Center after dispatch closing hours to cancel a ride DOES NOT constitute a cancellation.
 The rider WILL BE CHARGED FOR THEIR SCHEDULED RIDE.

 When an NCAT driver arrives at a client’s residence and the client either is not present or comes out and forgoes their ride, this ride will be considered a “No-Show” ride.
 If the client continues to have “no-show” rides, the following will occur:

 • A “No-Show” ride will result in the rider being charged for their ride and must be paid upon their next ride.

-• If the rider has two (2) “No-Show” rides within a thirty (30) day period, their riding privileges may be suspended for thirty (30) days.
+• If the rider has three (3) “No-Show” rides within a thirty (30) day period, their riding privileges may be suspended for thirty (30) days.
 The NCAT Transit Manger will make the suspension length determination.

 Any action by a passenger which may endanger the safety and welfare of other passenger(s), the driver, or the NCAT vehicle itself, will result in immediate disciplinary action and/or refusal of NCAT Transit Service to that individual.